trttung1610/trttung1610/README.md

 ### Hi there 👋

-I'm Tung, an AI Engineer based in Vietnam.
-Welcome to my GitHub profile! 🚀
+I'm Tung, an AI Engineer based in Vietnam ! 🚀

 - 🔭 I’m currently working at an AI Consultant Company in Vietnam, where I'm deeply involved in developing cutting-edge AI solutions.
 - 🌱 I’m also pursuing a degree in Computer Science at UIT (University of Information Technology - VNUHCM), continually expanding my knowledge and skills in the field.